WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

   machine-labeled tag to boost the score/weight of the creator-generated tag in searches

-_NB: I'm not sure if this change to the API response shape for `tags` would constitute an API version change.
+_NB: We believe this change to the API response shape for `tags` would not constitute an API version change.
 I do think having a mechanism to share tag provider will be important going forward[^1]._